-Feeds – The HIRAX feed will be a modified version of the feed used for CHIME [Meiling ref], a dual-polarized clover-leaf shaped dipole antenna which has impressive characteristics across a wide band, which in turn was based on a four-square antenna developed for Molonglo [ref].
-The feed is composed of: (i) a FR4-dielectric printed circuit board (PCB) which has four metalized curved petals on the front to act as an antenna, (ii) a low-loss Teflon balun for impedance matching, and a teflon support board.
+Feeds – The HIRAX feed will be a modified version of the feed used for CHIME [Meiling ref], a dual-polarized clover-leaf shaped dipole antenna which was based on a four-square antenna developed for Molonglo [ref].
+The feed has impressive characteristics across a wide band and is composed of: (i) a FR4-dielectric printed circuit board (PCB) which has four metalized curved petals on the front to act as an antenna, (ii) a low-loss Teflon active balun for impedance matching, and (iii) a teflon support board.
 The signal current distribution, design parameters, and beam characteristics are described in detail elsewhere [ref Kevin,ref Meiling], here I will note just that the shape of the petals provides sensitivity to a wide bandwith and there is one output signal for each linear polarization.

 The CHIME feed beam shape is designed for a cylindrical dish, and its impedance was chosen to minimize the noise of the low-noise amplifier at the feed output.
 For HIRAX, we would like circular beams with good impedance matching to the dish, and we are in the process of modifying the feed design accordingly.
+A prototype of the feed with the active balun is shown in Figure ?.
 To circular-ize the beam and aid in reducing cross-talk and ground spill, we will be adding a ring choke structure, which will also help us weather-proof the instrumentation at the focus.
-Various choke ring geometries are being simulated to optimize gain, reduce spillover, and reduce polarization artifacts, where included in that optimization is the fact that while wider chokes are more effective at reducing spillover, they also increase the blockage of the center of the dish.
+Various choke ring geometries are being simulated to optimize gain, reduce spillover, and reduce polarization artifacts.
+Optimization also included choke size.
+While wider chokes are more effective at reducing spillover, they also increase the blockage of the center of the dish.

 2.2 Amplification – do we feel comfortable wtih a plot or picture of anything yet?

-To achieve fast mapping speeds, we will need to ensure our system noise is 40K or better.
+To achieve fast mapping speeds, we will need to ensure our system temperature is 40K or better.
 This will require not merely minimizing losses in the optical chain as described above, but also amplifying the signal either on or directly behind the feed with low noise amplifiers.
 The averaged sky signal is ∼50K and we would like to digitize that signal such that its level on the input to the digitizer is-21dBm across the 400MHz bandwidth.
 The total input power from the average 50 K sky would be -95 dBm across the entire band, leading us to require about 75 dB of total gain.
-As noted below, 50 dB of that gain must come before the RFoF system for the system noise to be dominated by the LNA noise figure.
-We are investigating two routes for this amplification: including the amplification circuitry directly on the balun and backboard, and adding amplifiers attached at the SMA- connectorized outputs of the feeds.
-The benefits of amplifying directly on the feed is primarily a reduction in system noise by removing the connector, a source of loss between the feed and the first active stage amounting to an extra ∼3 K in system noise.
-Whether we ultimately have amplifcation on the board or after a connector, we are currently planning to use Avago MGA-16116 GaAs MMIC low noise amplifiers which have 0.27 dB Noise Figure (25.8 K) and ∼22 dB gain, and so we will have to add additional amplification after this stage.
+In order for the noise to be dominated by the front-stage LNA, 50 dB of this total gain must come before the RFoF since they have relatively high noise (typically 27 dB ENR).
+We are investigating two routes for the amplification: including the amplification circuitry directly on the balun and backboard (an active balun), and attaching amplifiers at the SMA- connectorized outputs of the feeds.
+The benefits of amplifying directly on the feed is primarily a reduction in system noise by removing the distance between the petals and the LNA, a source of loss between the feed and the first active stage amounting to an extra ∼3 K in system noise (is this true?).
+We are currently planning to use Avago MGA-16116 GaAs MMIC low noise amplifiers since a 400-800 MHz prototype LNA built with the device produced a gain of ~18dB and a noise figure of ~0.4dB while also significantly reducing the expense of circuit board parts.